Create and view exceptions for security recommendations

 In the Security Recommendations page, select Customize columns and check the boxes for Exposed devices (after exceptions) and Impact (after exceptions).

 The exposed devices (after exceptions) column shows the remaining devices that are still exposed to vulnerabilities after exceptions are applied.
 Exception justifications that affect the exposure include 'third party control' and 'alternate mitigation'.
-Other justifications do not reduce the exposure of a device, and they are still considered exposed.
+Other justifications don't reduce the exposure of a device, and they're still considered exposed.

 The impact (after exceptions) shows remaining impact to exposure score or secure score after exceptions are applied.
 Exception justifications that affect the scores include 'third party control' and 'alternate mitigation.'
-Other justifications do not reduce the exposure of a device, and so the exposure score and secure score do not change.
+Other justifications don't reduce the exposure of a device, and so the exposure score and secure score don't change.